-Here’s a curated list of best onsen style spas in Tokyo for you to relax and unwind.
+Here’s a curated list of relaxing Tokyo’s Onsen Spas for you to relax and unwind.
 Spa treatments in a Japanese onsen equals absolute heaven!
 Check out the top onsen spas in Tokyo here!

 If you love baths and think that’s the best way to relax, you will consider an Onsen Spa in Japan, heaven!